Ashi63/Ashi63/README.md

 Hi there! 👋 I'm Ashish Khobragade,

-Data Scientist with 2 years of experience in data science field.
-I am passionate about using data to drive insights and solve real-world problems.
+Business Analyst with 5+ years of combined experience in insurance and fintech domains, specializing in digital transformation, process automation, and AI-driven enterprise solutions.
+Skilled in requirement gathering, stakeholder management, and end-to-end project delivery across global clients (India & Mexico).
+Proven track record in bridging business needs with technical execution to deliver scalable, user-centric products.

 🌱 Skills